reob-info/containers/README.md

 Using Containers is possible to create any layout desired.

 Have a look at our examples to understand how to use Containers.

+**You can contribute to Containers creating amazing themes and commiting to our repository, donating or with suggestions.**